-Once in the lodge, Dale goes back to his first days as Good Cooper (which I remind you I’m proposing it’s from the moment when Laura dreamed he was in the lodge) and went moment by moment through his life making more Good Cooper-like decisions.
-His first decision, rescuing Laura Palmer from her death, was a dumb move, and he may or may not realize this as he’s transported back into the lodge, but it begins a trend of choosing nearly the opposite choice from what he’d done the first time through.
+Once in the Lodge, Dale goes back to his first days as Good Cooper (which I remind you I’m proposing it’s from the moment when still-alive Laura dreamed he was in the Lodge) and went moment by moment through his life making more Good Cooper-like decisions.
+His first decision, rescuing Laura Palmer from her death, was a dumb move, and he may or may not realize this as he’s transported back into the Lodge, but it begins a trend of choosing nearly the opposite choice from what he’d done the first time through.

 With that logic, I will assume step 4 goes exactly the same, step by step through DoppelCooper’s life, with much more Cooper-like choices made even though he’ll still need to walk through each literal situation DoppelCooper did.

-And why again do I think this is happening in the lodge rather than an alternate reality?
-Because a lodge trial is entering the black lodge and confronting your shadow self.
+And why again do I think this is happening in the Lodge rather than an alternate reality?
+Because a Lodge trial is entering the Black Lodge and confronting your shadow self.
 Again per my last article I’m still making the case that this is the showdown here between Dale and Doppel.
-So it’s in the lodge, per the premise Hawk shared with Dale in Season Two.
+So it’s in the Lodge, per the premise Hawk shared with Dale in Season 2.
 That’s good enough for me.

 DoppelCooper eventually being forced to follow in RichardCooper’s footsteps would also explain why DoppelCooper put up no fight when he was redirected into the Sheriff’s Station.
 This possibly even explains how he has no discernible reason for why he’s looking for Jow Dai.
 It’s reasonable to think he doesn’t actually know, that he’s just compelled to do so.